ee-uet/UETRV-PCore/README.md

 ## Booting Linux

 Using the same procedure as outlined above, we can simulate the Linux bootup using a prebuilt image (`imem.zip`) available in ./sdk folder.
-The pre-built Linux image is prepared using `initramfs` based root file system (rootfs) and is directly linked into the kernel.
+The pre-built Linux image is prepared using `initramfs` based root file system (`rootfs`) and is directly linked into the kernel.
 Furthermore, the Linux/kernel image is linked as a `payload` to the `OpenSBI` that acts as a first-level bootloader.
 The `imem.zip` image contains:
-	- Root file system (rootfs.cpio) based on `initramfs` using Busybox 1.33
+	- Root file system (`rootfs.cpio`) based on `initramfs` using Busybox 1.33
-	- The Linux (version 6.10) with rootfs.cpio linked into the kernel
+	- The Linux (version 6.1.0) with rootfs.cpio linked into the kernel
 	- OpenSBI (ver.
 0.9) based first order bootloader with Linux kernel as payload

 During booting process, the processor starts executing zero-level bootloader from `bmem` and then jumps to first-level bootloader (OpenSBI), which after necessary initializations, hands the control over to the kernel.